 Salt Fog Testing with ATS

-The ATS salt spray lab utilizes state-of-the-art equipment that meets A2LA accredited ISO 9227 standards.
+The ATS salt spray lab utilizes state-of-the-art equipment and maintains ISO/IEC 17025:2017 accreditations.
 Our staff provides high-quality customer service, reporting clear and accurate data in a short turnaround window.
 A report from ATS can include:

 - Test chamber conditions, including pH, temperature, and specific gravity